 Etihad Stadium

-The fun thing about the Etihad Stadium is that there are a few architectural styles from other major stadiums to discover.
-The staircases on the outside are reminiscent of San Siro and the Bernabeu, whilst the roof construction is somewhat reminiscent of the old Stadio delle Alpi of Juventus.
+Etihad has taken a lot of inspiration from other major stadiums in the world.
+The staircases on the outside are reminiscent of San Siro and the Bernabéu, whilst the roof construction is somewhat similar to Juventus' old Stadio delle Alpi.

-The inside of the Etihad Stadium is also quite nice with light blue seats, three rings and stands that extend to the field.
-It does have to be said: for such a big club it is very quiet at times.
+The inside of the Etihad is quite nice.
+Light blue seats, three tiers and stands that are close to the pitch.
+However, the fans can be quite quiet at times.

 Statues